 20. Reranking based upon conceptually related information including time-based and use-based factors

-In a number of ways, this next patent application describes a process similar to the last two methods listed.
-It involves grouping together concepts, and looking how those change over time and how different people participate in those changes.
+In several ways, this next patent application describes a process similar to the last two methods listed.
+It involves grouping together concepts and looking at how those change over time and how different people participate in those changes.
 One of the co-inventors listed is Apostolos Gerasoulis, from Ask.

 The rankings that you see for web pages in response to a query may not be the same rankings that other people see.

 This isn’t a comprehensive listing of documents or processes that describe ways search engines may rerank pages, but it covers a lot of different possibilities.
 Some of these reranking processes are being used now, others may be in place, some may be used in the future, and a few not used at all.
 But chances are good that even more processes for changing the orders of search results will come about in the future.